You are not alone. If you or someone

 As we embarked on the ambitious work of identifying paths to healing for survivors, it became more and more apparent that the community survivors were met with mattered, that the response—from law enforcement, from the criminal justice system, from service providers, from our society—matters.
 It matters to help survivors fully heal and to see justice served in their case.
 It matters to foster a community that doesn’t blame survivors for what happened to them, but rather, one that meets them with compassion.
 It matters to create a society that doesn’t tolerate these crimes, to teach our children to respect and value one another.
 It matters so that future generations—instead of having to start a conversation in their communities—can join one that’s already going on.

-Our Education & Awareness programs and Policy & Advocacy programs both emerged to change this response—one through large-scale public awareness initiatives to change societal attitudes about these crimes, and the other, to engage in activism and advocacy to change the laws and systems.
+Our Education programs and Advocacy programs both emerged to change this response—one through large-scale public awareness initiatives to change societal attitudes about these crimes, and the other, to engage in activism and advocacy to change the laws and systems.

-Our Education & Awareness initiatives include Reunion, Joyful Heart’s print and digital magazine, our Engaging Men program, the One Strong ‘Ohana campaign to prevent child abuse and neglect in Hawai‘i, and NO MORE, a new unifying symbol designed to galvanize greater awareness and action to end domestic violence and sexual assault.
+Our education initiatives include Reunion, Joyful Heart’s print and digital magazine, our Engaging Men program, the One Strong ‘Ohana campaign to prevent child abuse and neglect in Hawai‘i, and the NO MORE PSA campaign featuring more than 75 celebrities, athletes and public figures calling for an end to domestic violence and sexual assault.

 Additionally, Joyful Heart works to engage both the entertainment industry and media on these issues.
 Studies have shown that television and film can be powerful tools for education and social norms change.
 We seek opportunities to inform script development so programming is infused with accurate portrayals of these crimes, their effects and the paths many survivors take to heal.
 We have also built and maintained a strong community of supporters through our social media that allows our followers to stay connected with us and one another and to break isolation.